tomdeconinck2/NetflixProject/README.md

 1. If some errors occur that seem angular related.
 Try "npm install" and "npm start" at root folder.

 2. main.sh not working on windows?
 Contact Tom or Roy

+3. If traingService microservice throws a nullpointerException.
+Try "git lfs pull" at root folder and try to start the microservice again.